EventStore/documentation/docs/cloud/ops/README.md

 ![one off restore cluster backup](./images/one_off_restore_cluster.png)

-### Using the command line
+@tab esc

-You can also restore a backup using the [Event Store Cloud CLI](https://github.com/EventStore/esc).
 As you cannot restore to the existing cluster, you should use the `source-backup-id` option of the `mesdb clusters create` command.
 When the backup id is provided, the CLI tool will create a new cluster using the provided backup.

 Example: restoring the backup with ID `c10dvoarh41lb9otkdrg` to an F1 single node instance.